 How are we doing this?

-- This first phase of work aims to provide us with an understanding of any gaps or opportunities within the food logistics sector in terms of helping it meet current and future challenges related to the resilience of the critical infrastructure (ports, shipping, road, rail, energy, storage) on which it relies.
+We want to understand gaps and opportunities in terms of helping it meet current and future challenges related to the resilience of the critical infrastructure (ports, shipping, road, rail, energy, storage) on which it relies.

-- We have undertaken scoping and research activities to identify the best area of focus related to the global supply of food.
+We have undertaken scoping and research activities to identify the best area of focus, leveraging Arup’s expertise in the logistics sector.

 What are the outputs?

-- By the end of Q1 2019 we will deliver a document that contributes to knowledge about resilience of food supply chains, especially the relative importance of critical infrastructure that supply chains depend on.
+Our report will contribute to knowledge about resilience of food supply chains, especially the relative importance of critical infrastructure, and indicate a future direction.

 Global supply chain workshop brochure

-A series of global workshops will be taking place.
+A series of global workshops has taken place.
 See our workshop brochure.
-See event calendar.
-Workshops will focus on the resilience of food supply chains with the objective to provide participants with the opportunity to explore real challenges in this sector and to bring together key stakeholders, encouraging inter-sector collaboration and communication.
+Workshops focused on the resilience of food supply chains with the objective to provide participants with the opportunity to explore real challenges in this sector and to bring together key stakeholders, encouraging inter-sector collaboration and communication.
 By collaborating on resilience-focused activity at a global level, it is our intention that we can shape possible pathways forward to allow us to improve the resilience of our infrastructure for all.

 Round-table Ports and Logistics